jbcodeforce/ML-studies/docs/methodology/index.md

 - human has a way to ask to line if management or subject matter experts when a case is more complex, to get advice.
 - human may needs to consult other datasources to get better data to take decision.

+Event storming methodology helps to identify the business process to model.
+During this workshop we can add special notation to highlight human tasks candidate to be supported by generative AI

 ## Methodology requirements

 The methodology needs to support: